brmmm3/scandir-rs/scandir/doc/scandir.md

 let results = instance.collect()?;
 ```

+The example below uses extended metadata to identify more file types.
+Of course, it is slower.

 ```rust
 let mut instance = Scandir::new(&path, None)?.return_type(ReturnType::Ext);
 let results = instance.collect()?;
 ```

+If you want to have intermediate results, e.g. you want to show the progress to the user, the use the example below.

 ```rust
 let mut instance = Scandir::new(&path, None)?;